University of Engineering & Technology, Peshawar: Organization

 UET Peshawar is a public university run by the provincial government.
 Admissions to the university depend on whether the applicants live in the Khyber-Pakhtunkhwa province.
 There are some quota categories that would enable students from the Federally Administered Tribal Areas (FATA) and other provinces of Pakistan to enroll.

-The head of UET Peshawar is designated as Vice Chancellor, appointed by the Governor of Khyber-Pakhtunkhwa and mandated to run the university.
-The Vice Chancellor is Dr. Iftikhar Hussain.
+The head of UET Peshawar is designated as Vice-Chancellor, appointed by the Governor of Khyber-Pakhtunkhwa and mandated to run the university.
+The Vice-Chancellor is Qaisar Ali.

-There are several senior staff posts that report directly to the Vice Chancellor.
+There are several senior staff posts that report directly to the Vice-Chancellor.
 These include: